Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: information refinements of maximal and Dudley-type bounds

 Thus, for heavy-tailed Weibull data, the selection bias $\mathbb{E}[X_W]$ can diverge while the KL mutual information remains bounded. \end{example}

-\subsubsection{Why \Renyi mutual information and shifted-log \texorpdfstring{$f$}{f}-divergences}
+\subsection{Why \Renyi mutual information and shifted-log \texorpdfstring{$f$}{f}-divergences}

 Example~\ref{ex:weibull} reflects a general phenomenon: when MGFs do not exist, KL-based information can be too weak to control the contribution of rare but extreme events.
-To obtain a tail-adaptive substitute, we introduce the shifted-log family

-and use the associated $f_\theta$-mutual information $I_{f_\theta}(W;S)$.
-It matches sub-Weibull tails and, via Lemmas~\ref{lem:key1} and \ref{lem:key}, admits explicit upper bounds in terms of R\'enyi mutual information.
+To obtain a tail-adaptive substitute, we applied the proposed shifted-log family \eqref{eq:f_theta} and use the associated $f_\theta$-mutual information $I_{f_\theta}(W;S)$.
+It matches sub-Weibull tails and, via Lemma~\ref{lem:key1}, admits explicit upper bounds in terms of R\'enyi mutual information.